Projects

 • Probably some cardboard for prototyping

-• Probably some acrylic or plywood from the Nolop store for laser cutting
+• Probably some plywood from the Nolop store for laser cutting